 9. You Need to Sort Out Any Tax Issues Before Shipping Your Consignment

-It’s prudent to check your status with the Kenya Revenue Authority (KRA) before shipping your household goods and personal effects.
+It’s advisable to check your tax compliance status with the Kenya Revenue Authority (KRA) before shipping your household goods and personal effects.

-The implication of domestic tax in the moving process is such that people with issues such as uncleared taxes can’t register an import customs entry using their KRA PIN.
+The implication of domestic tax in moving to Kenya from Dubai is that people with issues such as uncleared taxes can’t register an import customs entry using their KRA PIN.

 Therefore, returning citizens with unfiled returns, outstanding taxes, or other unresolved issues with KRA’s domestic taxes department can’t clear their cargo until all arrears are settled.

-In the same vein, it’s crucial that first arrivals obtain a KRA PIN whether they are importing goods via sea or by way of air shipments.
+Similarly, it’s crucial that first arrivals register a KRA PIN whether they are importing goods via sea or air freight.
 There’s no way around getting a KRA PIN as goods must receive a release from Kenya’s tax authority before clearing customs.

-10. Moving from Dubai Takes 3 to 4 Weeks by Sea or 3 Days by Air
+10. Moving from Dubai to Kenya Takes 3 to 4 Weeks via Sea and 3 Days via Air

 It’ll take about 3 to 4 weeks to move your household goods from Dubai to Kenya by sea.
-Conversely, it takes about 3 days to do so by air.
+On the other hand, it takes about 3 days to do so by air.